petedaws/network-monitor/README.md

 If any new hosts are detected on the subnet, an email alert is sent to the user.

 Program is designed and tested to run on linux using nmap 6.0.0 and python-nmap 0.3.1.

+MAC Vendor lookup is also performed using urllib2 to get CSV output from http://www.macvendorlookup.com/api